TimFins/Software-Projekt/README.md

 ### Response

-The response should have a HTTP status code of 200 (OK).
+The response should have an HTTP status code of 200 (OK).
 The response should include:
 - **score** (from 0 to 100)
 - **feedback** as text